awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

   Usage type groups are filters that collect a specific category of usage type filters into one filter\.
 For example, `BoxUsage:c1.medium(Hrs)`, `BoxUsage:m3.xlarge(Hrs)`, and `BoxUsage:t1.micro(Hrs)` are all filters for Amazon EC2 instance running hours, so they are collected into the `EC2: Running Hours` filter\.

   Usage type groups are available for Amazon EC2, DynamoDB, and Amazon S3\.
 The specific groups available to your account depend on what services you've used\.
-The list of groups that might be available includes but is not limited to the following:
+The list of groups that might be available includes but isn't limited to the following:
   + **DDB: Data Transfer \- Internet \(In\)**

     Filters by costs associated with how many GB are transferred to your DynamoDB databases\.